AstrobioMike/AstrobioMike.github.io/unix/getting-started.md

 head example.txt
 ```

 Here "example.txt" is the **required** argument, and in this case it is also what's known as a **positional** argument.
-Whether things are positional arguments or not depends on how the command was written.
+Whether things need to be provided as positional arguments or not depends on how the command or program we are using was written.
 Sometimes we need to specify the input file by putting something in front of it (e.g. some commands will use the `-i` flag, but it's often other things as well).

 There are also optional arguments for the **`head`** command.
 The default for **`head`** is to print the first 10 lines of a file.
 We can change that by specifying the **`-n`** flag, followed by how many lines we want: